 In 2018, legislation was introduced in Australia to provide a framework for equity crowdfunding for private companies.
 Previous legislation passed in 2017 only allowed unlisted public companies to raise capital via equity crowdfunding, which deterred many businesses from considering this option.

 Although Australia has been relatively late to catch onto this international phenomenon of equity crowdfunding for private companies, the change has been better late than never for startups looking for alternative investment options to fund their business growth.

 What is equity crowdfunding?

 Equity crowdfunding (called crowd-sourced funding or CSF in the legislation), can be an ideal investment method for startups that wish to gain some capital and business momentum.
 It takes away the pressure of finding and persuading angel investors or venture capitalists to invest.
 Rather, this method gives startups the opportunity to raise a substantial amount of capital through reaching out to large ‘crowds’ of retail investors.
 In exchange for their financial contribution, the investors gain equity in the company and become shareholders.

 What were the CSF laws before, and what has changed?

-The CSF regime limits the regulatory requirements for startups and companies that want to raise capital through public fundraising.
-When this legislative framework was first introduced, private companies that wished to raise equity via the CSF regime were required to convert to a unlisted public company before proceeding.
-With the new amendments, which are expected to take effect mid-October, this is no longer the case.
-The CSF regime will extend to eligible private companies that wish to access equity crowdfunding methods for their business.
-This means your startup may no longer be burdened with the cost and compliance of converting to an unlisted public company.
+The CSF regime previously limited the regulatory requirements for startups and companies that wanted to raise capital through public fundraising.
+When this legislative framework was first introduced, private companies that wished to raise equity via the CSF regime were required to convert to an unlisted public company before proceeding.
+With the 2018 amendments, this is no longer the case.
+The CSF regime now extends to eligible private companies that wish to access equity crowdfunding methods for their business.
+This means your startup is no longer burdened with the cost and compliance of converting to an unlisted public company.
 You can just get on your way to crowdfund your business!